 There’s no right or wrong; only the opportunity to learn more about yourself

 For a 20-something, I think about retirement a lot.
 I want to secure my financial future now so I won’t have to worry about money ever.
-(This is why I work hard to build passive income.)

 For me, there are few things more terrifying than the sight of miserable old people struggling on public transport, working minimum-wage jobs and shopping at thrift stores.
 That’s where I’m coming from; that’s my Big Risk.